Why shoot Street Photography?

 1| Because it is free

 Just grab your camera and go.
-Nothing is withholding you to pursue a day of free roaming the streets.
+Nothing is withholding you to go after a day of free-roaming the streets.
 And experience life.
 Shoot some beautiful portraits.
 Meet new people, Interact with the street.

 2| Wear good shoes

 The latest advice from magnum photographers on Lensculture is to Wear Good Shoes.
 Especially for Street Photography.
 When you shoot in the street you walk large distances.
 As people, we do not walk enough.
 We sit at our desks all day.
 To take the elevator to our cars in the parking garage.
 Sitting in our cars and drive home to park the car directly in front of our homes and sit at the dining table to eat a large meal when we are done we sit at our couch until we go to bed and lie down.
 We are lazy.

 We do not walk anymore.
 Buy good shoes because wearing bad shoes distracts you from what you should be doing.
 And that is experiencing the street and making beautiful images.
 If you do not have them invest in good comfortable shoes.
 I use Dr Martens in the winter and All-Stars in the summer.
 Especially All-stars are like limousines for the feet when worn in properly.